-Opportunity International's partner in Honduras, locally known as Instituto Para el Desarrollo Hondureno (IDH), has been working as a microfinance not-for-profit organization for over 40 years serving poor entrepreneurs with loans and training in provinces throughout the country.
-Opportunity International Canada has a longstanding partnership with IDH dating back to 1999.
+Opportunity International's partner in Honduras since 1999 is locally known as Instituto Para el Desarrollo Hondureño (IDH), and has been working as a microfinance not-for-profit for over 40 years.

 In keeping with its desire to provide clients with greater financial inclusion, IDH is in the process of becoming a regulated financial development organization allowing them to offer a wider range of products including loans, insurance, savings, remittances, utility payments, lines of credit and term deposits.
 This ambitious growth process means they aim to serve 10,000 clients through 14 offices by the end of 2018.

 Current Projects In Honduras

 IDH plans to open two new branches in 2018 – in the cities of La Entrada and Puerto Cortes.
 IDH forecasts each of these branches will reach sustainability within 18 months.

 If you're interested in supporting one of these branches, please contact us!